lin-stephanie/astro-antfustyle-theme/src/content/blog/project-structure.md

 The [`src/pages/`](https://docs.astro.build/en/basics/project-structure/#srcpages) directory is a critical part of Astro, responsible for generating website pages, with each page corresponding to a route based on its file name.
 While Astro supports `.astro`, `.md`, and `.mdx` files for this purpose, **this theme exclusively uses `.astro` and `.mdx` files for generating pages** (the reasoning behind this will be explained below).

-The [`src/content/`](https://docs.astro.build/en/basics/project-structure/#srccontent) directory is another reserved directory in Astro.
+The [`src/content/`](https://docs.astro.build/en/basics/project-structure/#srccontent) directory is another reserved directory in [Astro 4](https://v4.docs.astro.build/en/guides/content-collections/).
 It is designated for organizing content collections (supporting `.md` and `.mdx` files) and data collections (supporting `.yaml` and `.json` files).
 Additionally, it supports [type-checking frontmatter and JSON using zod schemas](https://docs.astro.build/en/guides/content-collections/#defining-datatypes-with-zod).
-Each new directory created inside `src/content/` represents a new content or data collection (**with the directory name serving as the collection name**).
+Each new directory created inside `src/content/` represents a new content or data collection (with the directory name serving as the collection name).
 This is where you’ll store the real content of your site.

 It is recommended to review the [Astro's Content Collections Docs](https://docs.astro.build/en/guides/content-collections/) to get a basic understanding of what Collections are and how to define them.